byu-cpe/ecen192/_labs/10_yb_networking.md

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link /assets/09_yb_networking/2-4-ghz_channels.png %}" style="display: block; margin: auto;">
-  <figcaption style="text-align: center;"><strong></strong> A diagram of the internet "pathway" between your phone and the rest of the internet. </figcaption>
+  <figcaption style="text-align: center;"><strong></strong> Diagram of the 2.4 GHz Wi-Fi channels</figcaption>
 </figure>

 ### Connect to the Server

 Being able to listen to other people’s Wi-Fi traffic is great, but let’s get your board on the network.
 Do this by flipping switch 2.
 Now you will see that BYU servers assigned your device an IP address and a password.

 Your IP address is how every device on the BYU network or any network for that matter knows who you are and how to talk to you.
 We are now going to control your device remotely.
-Navigate to ecen192.byu.edu.
-From there you will see a link on the top right of the page called send command.
-Here you will be able to login with your username and password as seen on your display and then control the color of the lights on your board.
+Navigate to [this website](http://ecen192.byu.edu/control_device).
+Here you will be able to enter the ip address and password as seen on your display and then control the color of the lights on your board.
+Note: this will only work if you are connected to BYU's Wi-Fi network.

 Try changing the color of your board remotely from the computer.
 We will pick up from here next week!